TempeHS/2025SE-Roman.L-Task2/README.md

 ## License

-This project is licensed under the Roman Lacbungan License - see the LICENSE.md file for details
+This project is licensed under the ...
+License - see the LICENSE.md file for details

 ## Acknowledgments